We are not accepting Worker applications at this time

 – Joel, former worker

-This full-time live-in volunteer program gives young people from all over the world the opportunity to live alongside refugees in a spirit of service and mutual care.
+This full-time live-in program gives people the opportunity to live alongside refugees in a spirit of service and mutual care.

 From Former Workers